 In 2021 and 2022, we piloted the programme in schools and colleges across England and Northern Ireland.
 The launch received widespread publicity including in national media.

 During this period, the programme reached 3,479 young people in England and NI.
 The independent evaluation showed it had a positive impact on young people’s attitudes and understanding of gambling risks and harms.

 Find out more

-Following a successful pilot, we are now testing different delivery methods of our programme at schools and colleges across England and NI, including a training workshop for teachers and youth workers.
+Following a successful pilot, we are now testing different delivery methods of our programme at schools and colleges across England, including a training workshop for teachers and youth workers.